nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: findp KEYWORD [MORE_KEYWORDS]

 * The search is case-insensitive.
-E.g. `developer` will match `Developer`
+E.g. `developer` will match `Developer`.
 * The order of keywords does not matter.
-E.g. `Developer Frontend` will match `Frontend Developer`
+E.g. `Developer Frontend` will match `Frontend Developer`.
 * Only full words will be matched.
-E.g. `Develop` will not match `Developer`
+E.g. `Develop` will not match `Developer`.
 * Internship applications with position name matching at least one keyword will be returned.
+E.g. `findp analyst junior` will match `Data analyst` and `Junior SWE`.

 Example of usage:
 * `findp Frontend`